 Once you’ve looked at these factors, it’s time to move into the similarities and differences between the two.

 It’s important at this point to recognize that while the two styles are very different, they have similarities between them as well.
 Below you will find a breakdown of the similarities of these two types of deadlifts.

 Building Muscular Tension

-For both of these deadlifts, muscular tension is important.
+For both of these lifts, muscular tension is important.
 You’ll want to ensure that you achieve the maximum from the start position.
 It’s important to note that you’re not able to build up tension the same way you do in other lifts.
-If you fail to have that muscular tension at the start of your lift, both of these deadlifts will be ineffective.
+If you fail to have that muscular tension at the start of your lift, both of these styles will be ineffective.

 Timing of the Lockout

 Another similarity between sumo and conventional deadlifts is the timing of the lockout.
 For most people, the timing of the lockout is going to occur simultaneously.
 What this means is that the knees and the hips will lock at the same time.
 There are a few exceptions to this, but for the average person, this will hold to be true.